Doula Certification Renewals Requirements & application to keep your certification current

 Requirements

-• Show proof of completing 15 hours of approved continuing education in your specialty area within your certification period (1 hour of curriculum time = 1 contact hour).
+• Complete 15 hours of approved continuing education in your specialty area within your certification period (1 hour of curriculum time = 1 contact hour).
+Provide proof of completion.

-• Sign an agreement to abide by the Doula Scope of Practice and Code of Conduct.
+• Confirm you agree to abide by Lifespan's Doula Scope of Practice and Code of Conduct.

 • Pay the renewal fee.